Fostering community health through urban tree planting and advocacy in greater Fort Wayne.

-Trees are important elements of a healthy urban ecosystem.
+Trees are important elements of a healthy community.
 Unfortunately, the urban canopy in the Fort Wayne/Allen County, Indiana area has been shrinking in recent years.

-Since 2017, TCGF cofounders Derek Veit and Kody Tinnel have collaborated on various tree planting efforts.
-Following multiple conversations about the need to get more trees planted on private property, they set out to develop the idea that would become the Tree Canopy Growth Fund.
+Since 2017, TCGF cofounders Derek Veit and Kody Tinnel have collaborated on various street tree planting efforts.
+Following multiple conversations about the need to get more trees planted on the other side of the sidewalk, they set out to develop the idea that would become the Tree Canopy Growth Fund.

 Famed landscape designer and planner George Kessler, who developed the Fort Wayne Park and Boulevard System, put forth a vision of placing 'the city within a park,' rather than the more common 'park within the city' approach.
 The intent was to allow every resident's walk around the block to be like a walk in the park.
 Over a century ago, Kessler understood how the proximity to green space and urban forests positively influenced quality of life for people.

-Fort Wayne and Allen County have the opportunity to again focus on transformative investments in our urban forests in ways that pay homage to our past and help complement our growing future.
+Fort Wayne and Allen County have the opportunity to again focus on transformative investments in our urban forests in ways that honor our past and help create a more vibrant future.